sridhar220/discord.py-bot/README.md

 # discord.py-bot
-A tutorial discord bot that I made in my spare time using python.
+A discord bot that I made in my spare time using python.